rdkit/rdkit/Docs/Book/RDKit_Book.rst

      This step should not generate exceptions.

-  3. ``cleanUpOrganometallics``: standardizes a small number of non-standard situations encountered in organometallics.
-The cleanup operations are:

-       - replaces single bonds from hypervalent atoms to metals with dative bonds.

-     This step should not generate exceptions.

-  4. ``updatePropertyCache``: calculates the explicit and implicit valences on all atoms.
+  3. ``updatePropertyCache``: calculates the explicit and implicit valences on all atoms.
 This generates exceptions for atoms in higher-than-allowed valence states.
 This step is always performed, but if it is "skipped" the test for non-standard valences will not be carried out.

-  5. ``symmetrizeSSSR``: calls the symmetrized smallest set of smallest rings algorithm (discussed in the Getting Started document).
+  4. ``symmetrizeSSSR``: calls the symmetrized smallest set of smallest rings algorithm (discussed in the Getting Started document).

-  6. ``Kekulize``: converts aromatic rings to their Kekule form.
+  5. ``Kekulize``: converts aromatic rings to their Kekule form.
 Will raise an exception if a ring cannot be kekulized or if aromatic bonds are found outside of rings.

-  7. ``assignRadicals``: determines the number of radical electrons (if any) on each atom.
+  6. ``assignRadicals``: determines the number of radical electrons (if any) on each atom.

-  8. ``setAromaticity``: identifies the aromatic rings and ring systems (see above), sets the aromatic flag on atoms and bonds, sets bond orders to aromatic.
+  7. ``setAromaticity``: identifies the aromatic rings and ring systems (see above), sets the aromatic flag on atoms and bonds, sets bond orders to aromatic.

-  9. ``setConjugation``: identifies which bonds are conjugated
+  8. ``setConjugation``: identifies which bonds are conjugated

-  10. ``setHybridization``: calculates the hybridization state of each atom
+  9. ``setHybridization``: calculates the hybridization state of each atom

-  11. ``cleanupChirality``: removes chiral tags from atoms that are not sp3 hybridized.
+  10. ``cleanupChirality``: removes chiral tags from atoms that are not sp3 hybridized.

-  12. ``adjustHs``: adds explicit Hs where necessary to preserve the chemistry.
+  11. ``adjustHs``: adds explicit Hs where necessary to preserve the chemistry.
       This is typically needed for heteroatoms in aromatic rings.
 The classic example is the nitrogen atom in pyrrole.

-  13. ``updatePropertyCache``: re-calculates the explicit and implicit valences on all atoms.
+  12. ``updatePropertyCache``: re-calculates the explicit and implicit valences on all atoms.
 This generates exceptions for atoms in higher-than-allowed valence states.
 This step is required to catch some edge cases where input atoms with non-physical valences are accepted if they are flagged as aromatic.